Working with Text Elements in SVG for Dynamic Designs

 </defs>

-Notice that we have also added an id attribute to the <path>.
-Now, we only need to link the Path id to our text with <textPath> element, like so;
+We’ve added an id attribute to the <path>.
+Now, link this id to your text using the <textPath> element:

 <use xlink:href="#textpath"/>